cculianu/Fulcrum/README.md

 2. `qmake` (to generate the Makefile)
 3. `make -j8`  (replace 8 here with the number of cores on your machine)

-**A note for Linux users**: `Qt 5.11` or above is required (5.13 is recommended).
-You may have to install the Qt5 networking package separately such as `libqt5network5` (depending on your distribution).
+**A note for Linux users**: You may have to install the Qt5 networking package separately such as `libqt5network5` (depending on your distribution).
 You also need `libbz2-dev` otherwise compilation will fail.
+If you are having trouble finding the required Qt versions, you can try this link: https://launchpad.net/~beineri (for Ubuntu/Debian ppas).

 **A note for Windows users**: `Qt 5.13.2` (or above) with `MinGW G++ 7.x.x` is the compiler/Qt kit you should be using.
 MSVC is not supported by this codebase at the present time.